 The program begins with a weekend and includes 12 follow-up meetings over 3 months.
-These are not spiritual retreats, sensitivity groups, seminars or social gatherings — there are no counselors involved and you don’t have to say anything in front of anyone else.
+These are not spiritual retreats, sensitivity groups, seminars or social gatherings.
+There are no counselors involved.
+And you don’t have to say anything in front of anyone else.
 Couples discuss the topics and practice the skills in private.
-It has a blank envelope-donation system and is open to couples of all faiths and to the non-religious.
-They also have an international division which gives sessions in different countries such as Canada and South Africa, etc.
+It has a blank envelope donation system and is open to couples of all faiths and to the non-religious.
+They also have an international division, which gives sessions in different countries such as Canada and South Africa, etc.

-• 201 Great Questions -Compiled by Jerry Jones, published by NavPress.
+• 201 Great Questions is compiled by Jerry Jones, published by NavPress.
 Whether you’re traveling with family, eating lunch with a friend, or getting together with a small group this book is one you’ll want.
 You’ll have the time of your life learning more about people you thought you knew—particularly your spouse.

 • Foolproofing Your Life: How to Deal Effectively with the Impossible People in Your Life -written by Jan Silvious, published by WaterBrook.
 This is a book to help you deal with difficult people.
 “In dealing with such people, we often try a number of coping strategies.
 Unfortunately, our best attempts at making peace often fail.
 This is because the difficult people in our lives are often what the Bible calls ‘fools.’
 And dealing with fools requires a special kind of biblical wisdom.
 You’ve tried everything –from confrontation to passivity.
 You’ve found out what doesn’t work; now discover what does.
 Gain the tools you need to get along with others and conduct your relationships in a manner that honors God and preserves your sanity!

 • How to Get Your Husband to Talk to You -written by Nancy Cobb and Connie Grigsby, published by Multnomah.
 This book is about what a wife “can do and say and think and change that will create an inviting climate for warm conversation.”
-It “is fun and practical —an easy-to-read primer of sorts that will help you resolve the age-old mystery of communication between the sexes.
+It “is fun and practical —an easy-to-read primer of sorts.
+It will help you resolve the age-old mystery of communication between the sexes.
 You can open this book to any section and pick up a tip or two that can encourage your husband to talk to you.
 So whether you have lots of time to read or just a few minutes a week, you’ll find this book helpful.

 • Love & Respect –written by Dr Emerson Eggerichs, a Focus on the Family Book, published by Integrity Publishers.
 This is a marriage book that makes a difference!
 It delivers a revolutionary message.
 People are saying about this book: “I’ve been married 35 years and have not heard this taught.” — “This is the key that I have been missing.” — “It caused a light bulb moment for me.” — “You connected all the dots for me.” — “As a counselor, I’ve never been so excited about any material.” — “You’re on to something huge here.”